wojtekno/android-recruitment-test/README.md

 ### Instruction

 1. Fork this repo to your github.
-2. The repository contains app resources.
+2. The repository contains app resources: icons, color palette, layouts, fragments and activities.
+You can use whatever library, design patterns and dependency injection you want.
+You can add and modify all the things you want, just show us that you know Android :)
 3. Your task is to create an app on top of this project:
 	1. Your main goal is to provide data
     	* download items from [jsonplaceholder.typicode.com](https://jsonplaceholder.typicode.com):